 Non-candy Halloween treat ideas

 There are many exciting, inexpensive items trick-or-treaters enjoy just as much – if not more – than candy.
-Some ideas for alternative Halloween treats are:
+Some teal pumpkin treat ideas are:

 - Bouncy balls